WHO’S TAKING THE PICTURES?

 Q – What’s your primary style of shooting?

 The three words I would use to describe my style are Bold, Bright and Beautiful.
 I like to capture candid moments as they happen naturally and try to be unobtrusive while I work.
 I’m a romantic at heart, so my favorite shots are the ones that show true emotion.
 I prefer to shoot in locations with beautiful natural light, but have an entire portable studio setup which I use when supplemental lighting is needed.
 Most importantly, I like to have FUN while I work and I bring that attitude to every shoot so that the experience can be positive and enjoyable for everyone involved.

 Q – Do you shoot in color or black and white?
 Or both?
 Do you shoot in a digital format that can create both color and b/w versions of the same picture?

 I shoot 100% digital and photograph all the images in color to capture the maximum amount of digital information for each shot.
-From there, I can convert photos to black & white, sepia, duotone or pretty much anything you’d like.
+From there, I convert select photos to black & white and will include those in your final collection.

 Q – What kind of input can we have on the direction of the shots?
 Can we give you a shot list to work from?

 I LOVE input from my clients and welcome your ideas and suggestions.
 Ultimately I want to create images that you will cherish and I find the best way to do that is by working together.
 If you have a shot list that you’d like me to work from – great.
 If you don’t, that’s fine too.
 I try to pre-scout all the locations I work at, so I will come prepared with lots of ideas of my own 🙂

 Q – What kind of equipment will you bring with you?